jomurgel/intro-to-dev/reactjs/learn-components/README.md

 ## Our Goal
 Before I get into building with components I should talk about our end goal here.
 Of course we're going to learn React, but we should do more than just understand how the parts work and build something functional.

-The goal here will be to build a data visualization dashboard to display COVID-19 *(Valid topic as of 10/12/2020)* numbers utilize a third party graph package, the https://covidtracking.com/data/api API and the use of props and local state.

-Together we'll have a promising understanding of how React works in the real world, and hopefully a decent understanding of what might be expected of a new developer working with React.
+Our goal will be to keep it simple.
+Together we'll attempt to gain an understanding of how React works in the real world, and hopefully a decent understanding of what might be expected of a new developer working with React.
+We'll be creating a simple Lorem Ipsum one-page app with a theme toggle.

+This should give us a general understanding of the following principles/functionality:
+- Props
+- State
+- JSX
+- React Hooks
+- Context API

-The look and feel of this dashboard will be up to us, though we have access to custom CSS, [Styled Components](https://styled-components.com/), and pre-existing frameworks should we need or want them.
+The look and feel of this one-page app will be up to us, though we have access to custom CSS, [Styled Components](https://styled-components.com/), and pre-existing frameworks should we need or want them.

 ## Building Our First Component
 Inside our `src`, and inside our `js` folder let's create a new folder called `components` and create one component and we'll just call the file `App.js` for now.